jpailden/rstatlab/week5.md

 trt1
 #    gender  age
 # 7  female 12.6
-# 14 female 13.9
+# 2  female 13.3
-# 9    male 12.3
 # 6    male 13.6
+# 17 female 13.8
-# 2  female 13.3
+# 10 female 13.7
 # 16 female 13.5
-# 11 female 13.8
-# 10 female 13.7
-# 8  female 13.5
+# 12   male 14.1
+# 5    male 13.6
+# 9    male 12.3
 ```

-If we want to randomly select 4 males and 5 females separately (this called **blocking** in experiments), we do the following
+If we want to randomly select 4 males and 5 females separately (this is called **blocking** in experiments), we do the following

 -   use `filter()` to assign the male and female subjects to separate data frames,